simkatti/RSA-encryption/documents/week 4 report.md

 1. How much of the code should be documented?
 It all seems obvious to me so I am not sure how much should be commented.
 2. I don't really know what to with the program since the tests and program is done so is there any way I could improve it more apart from documentation?
 (I am aiming for grade 5)
 3. Must the instruction document be a separate document or is it fine if the instructions are on the readme.md?
-4. Can i use math librarys gcd function or should I impliment it?

 ### What I will do next week
 Write documents, peer review and fix program if needed.